The judicial system, like any other human-made structure, could be better.

 Grounds For Filing An Appeal

 Filing an appeal is more than just being dissatisfied with the court’s decision.
 There must be legitimate grounds.
 In Colorado, these can range from judicial errors made during the trial to misinterpretation of the law or possibly misconduct by the jury or prosecution.
-Evidence not presented in the initial trial that could change the verdict is another viable ground.

 Direct Appeal Vs. Post-Conviction Remedies